MMH08/691ProjectOAFinderToolsDL4j/README.md

 - Total #assertNotEquals functions founds = 7
 - Total #assertEquals functions= 789
 - Total #assertTrue functions= 133
 - Total #assertArrayEquals functions= 35
+- Total number of Test cases= 286
+- Total number of Oracle Approximation Test cases= 120

 In DL4j developers mostly used assertEquals functions using 3 or 4 parameters. so, we found 4 different types of oracle approximation functions for test cases, whereas other frameworks in Python such as TensorFlow, developer use around 14 different kind of oracle approximation functions for test cases.